 How to Make Beef Stroganoff

-- Melt 2 tablespoons butter with 2 tablespoons vegetable oil over medium-high heat.
-Brown the beef quickly, in batches so that you don’t over-crowd the pan.
+- Brown the beef quickly in melted butter and oil, in batches so that you don’t over-crowd the pan.
 Season with salt and pepper while cooking.
 Transfer the browned beef to a plate and set aside.

 - Add the beef strips back to the pan with the sauce and stir it all together.
 Bring the mixture to a low boil – increasing the heat under the pan if necessary, then cover the pot and reduce heat to low.
 Simmer for 45 minutes to an hour, until the beef is fork tender.
 Remove a small amount of the cooking liquid from the pan into a small bowl.
 Add 1 tablespoon of cornstarch and stir well until it has dissolved into the liquid.
 Pour the cornstarch slurry into the pan and cook and stir for a minute or two as the sauce thickens slightly.